food tech - the rise of technology in a post-covid world

 One industry which is likely to feel this shift more so than many others is the hospitality industry.
 The world of physical menus and sharing plates which we once knew is likely to look very different in the months to come, and our behaviour as customers in these venues is inevitably going to change.

-Here at Mobius many of our clients are bars, restaurants and pubs, so we’re all too aware of the need to adapt to these changes.
+Here at Mobius many of our clients are bars, restaurants and pubs, so we’re all too aware of the need for kitchen repairs and maintenance to adapt to these changes.
 We spoke with Fintech start-up Yoello, a Cardiff born company who have created an innovative contactless ordering and payment platform which could change the face of the hospitality industry for the better, to find out more about how to navigate the challenges we’re all facing…

 Tech for good